Our business

 • ensure that the lawful rights of people about whom the information is held can be fully exercised

-In addition, the PIRC will ensure that:
+In addition, PIRC will ensure that:

 • there is a designated Data Protection Officer with specific responsibility for data protection